NiklasBack/playwright-xray-testimporter/README.md

 Imports and updates Playwright test cases to Xray

-**Please note that this is a 0.0.x release, so ther will probably be some bugs**
+**Please note that this is a 0.0.x release, so there will probably be some bugs**

 ## Install
 Install the latest version with